 Dr Brendon Nicholls

-- Position: Lecturer in African and Postcolonial Literatures
+- Position: Associate Professor in Postcolonial African Studies

-- Areas of expertise: African Literatures; Postcolonial Studies; American Literature
+- Areas of expertise: African Literatures; African Studies, Postcolonial Studies; American Literature

 - Email: B.L.Nicholls@leeds.ac.uk

 My principal research interests are in Postcolonial literatures in English, and I have specialised interests in the Anglophone literatures of Africa and secondary interests in American Literature.

 Dr Brendon Nicholls BA, Natal; BA Honours, MA, Cape Town; DPhil, Essex

 My principal research interests are in African Studies and Postcolonial Studies, and I have specialised interests in the Anglophone literatures of Africa.
 I maintain an abiding interest in work by Ngugi wa Thiong'o, Dambudzo Marechera, Tsitsi Dangarembga, Bessie Head, Nadine Gordimer, Chimamanda Adichie, Chris Abani, K. Sello Duiker, Chinua Achebe, Jeet Thayil, Neel Mukherjee and Salman Rushdie and I am cultivating new interests in Indigeneity and film.
 I welcome interest from prospective graduate students who wish to work in these areas.

 Additionally, my broader research interests include postcolonial theory; gender politics (especially clitoridectomy in Kenya); Mau Mau; the cultural logic of the symptom and psychoanalytic approaches to postcolonial literatures; and performative reading methodologies in postcolonial contexts.
 I have a subsidiary research interest in American literature (particularly post-1945) and have published work on the Beat Generation.

 I served on the Arts and Humanities Research Council (AHRC) Peer Review College for the period 2007-2014.